caroltorchia/postio-api/README.md

-# Blog API
+# Postio API

 ## Overview

-Blog API is a Ruby on Rails application designed to handle blog posting and comments.
+Postio API is a Ruby on Rails application designed to handle blog posting and comments.
 It serves as the backend for a blog application, providing a secure and efficient way to manage users posts and discussions.

 ## Features